CHAPTER 93. ORGANIZATION AND ADMINISTRATION

 (ii) the investigation and processing of petitions for reinstatement for purposes of the imposition of expenses on respondent-attorneys pursuant to § 89.278 (relating to expenses of reinstatement proceedings).

-(3) To exercise the powers and perform the duties expressly vested in the Secretary or the Office of the Secretary by these rules.
+(3) To exercise the powers and perform the duties expressly vested in the Executive Office by these rules.

 Source